-During all times in which the usage of face coverings are recommended by the CDC and/or other local health authorities, health and hygiene reminders should be placed at high-traffic areas on property, including the front lobby area at a minimum, indicating the proper way to wear, handle and dispose of coverings.
-Front and back of house Safe Stay signage is
+Signage that supports CDC health and safety recommendations related to COVID-19 should be available in multiple languages and accessible to those with disabilities, and placed in the high-traffic areas on property, including the front lobby area at a minimum, indicating proper use of coverings, physical distancing and hygiene.
+Front and back of the house Safe Stay signage is available on the AHLA website.